 Automated Welcome Messages

 A welcome notification is a web push notification that goes out to a new subscriber as soon as they subscribe.
-This simple message shows your gratitude to your new subscriber, as well as letting them know that they have successfully opted in to your web push notifications and it gets your relationship with your new subscriber off to a great start
+This simple message shows your gratitude to your new subscriber, as well as letting them know that they have successfully opted in to your web push notifications.
+It gets your relationship with your new subscriber off to a great start.

 Prompty has a simple format for creating the perfect welcome notification for your new subscribers.

 In this quick guide, we will show you how you can create a welcome notification that is automated to send after someone subscribes.

 After clicking on “Notifications” you will see a box that has 3 tabs.
 The third tab from the left will say “Welcome Notification”.
 This is the tab you must click on to create your welcome notification.

 After clicking on that tab, you will be presented with the following information.